Posted at 11:14 AM in Economic Development, Evolution, Sociology | Permalink | Comments (0)

 Today, a similar prejudice confronts ID.
 Nevertheless, this new theory must also be evaluated on the basis of the evidence, not philosophical preferences.
 As Professor Flew advises: "We must follow the evidence, wherever it leads."

 I fully agree that ID is not Creationism and that it comes from scientific observations.
 But that does not make it a scientific theory.
 What would ID predict?
-(Prediction is fundamental element of a scientific theory.)
+(Prediction is a fundamental element of a scientific theory.)
 It seems to me that the only thing ID can predict is that we will find more things we can't explain.
 ID is not an unreasonable conclusion.
-I am just question whether it is a scientific one.
+I am just questioning whether it is a scientific one.

-Posted at 02:21 PM in Evolution | Permalink | Comments (2) | TrackBack (0)
+Posted at 02:21 PM in Evolution, Science, Theology | Permalink | Comments (2)

 Presbyweb had an article linked from the Guardian today called No wonder atheists are angry: they seem ready to believe anything.
 It focuses on a British program about Richard Dawkins, someone I put decisively in the camp of a secular fundamentalist.
 The author's closing paragraphs: